akashghimireOfficial/AI-Application_System_Final_Project/README.md

 4) ***Feed forward Network***:

-- Simplest form of neural network as information is only processed in one direction.
+- The simplest form of neural network as information is only processed in one direction.